asoni304/UpepeoMovies/README.md

 upepeo-movies

-Welcome to upepeo-movies, a movie borrowing system for customers.
+Welcome to upepeo-movies, a movie borrowing system for customers implemented in Java.
 This system allows customers to log in and sign up to borrow movies from a movie shop, with a fine for overdue returns.
 Features

     Customer login and sign up